Dr Agata Frymus

 Agata Frymus, ‘Ah, Love!
 It’s Not for Me!
 Off-Screen Romance and Pola Negri’s Star Persona,’ Celebrity Studies, vol. 8, no. 2 (2017): 294-311.

-Agata Frymus, ‘Europe Comes to America: The Silent Film Era,’ in Companion to European Cinema, ed.
-Gabor Gérgely and Susann Hayward (London: Routledge, 2021).
-Forthcoming
+Agata Frymus, ‘Europe Comes to America: The Silent Film Era.’
+In Companion to European Cinema, eds.
+Gabor Gérgely and Susan Hayward, 232-242.
+London: Routledge, 2022.

 Agata Frymus, 'Nina Niovilla,' in Women Film Pioneers Project, eds.
 Jane Gaines, Radha Vatsal and Monica Dall'Asta.
 New York, NY: Columbia University Libraries, 2020.